 dig txt example.com

-This command returns all TXT records for example.com.
+This pulls all the TXT records for example.com.

 Best Practices for Managing TXT Records